imaihub/traffic-safety-helmet-counting/README.md

 python cli.py --input /path/to/video.mp4
 ```

 Below is a list of the relevant arguments.
-Some arguments are flags, others need a value, specified by the italic value after the argument.
+Some arguments are flags, others need a value.
+The flags are indicated with italic typing.

 General:
-- --realistic: Help ease down the processing speed to make the resulting video seem realistic, in case of very good hardware
+- --*realistic*: Help ease down the processing speed to make the resulting video seem realistic, in case of very good hardware
-- --gpu: Use GPU for processing, else the CPU is used
+- --*gpu*: Use GPU for processing, else the CPU is used
 - --screen-width: Screen width in pixels for visualization, standard 1920
 - --screen-height: Screen height in pixels for visualization, standard 1080

 Camera:
-- --camera-mode: Use USB webcam/camera as input
+- --*camera-mode*: Use USB webcam/camera as input
 - --camera-index: Index of camera to use, -1 is automatic discovery
-- --save-all-frames: Save all raw frames from camera as separate .png files
+- --*save-all-frames*: Save all raw frames from camera as separate .png files
-- --save-results: Construct an .mp4 file with all processed images
+- --*save-results*: Construct an .mp4 file with all processed images
-- --save-new-objects: Save all frames with new objects as .png files
+- --*save-new-objects*: Save all frames with new objects as .png files
 - --reset-stats-min: Automatically reset counts every x minutes

 File input: